mrkieumy/YOLOv3_PyTorch/README.md

 ### Detection (detect bounding box):
-Detect bounding box result on image(s) or video by passing parameter: image file or folder with all images or video file.
+Detect bounding box result on image(s) or video by parameter: image file or folder with all images or video file.
 The result will appear with the same name + 'predicted'
 ```